Where some genetic testing companies require patients to go elsewhere for diagnostic testing, Integrated Genetics offers continuity of care

-When you and your patient need diagnostic testing, either for routine prenatal diagnosis, confirmation of NIPT results, follow-up of a high-risk pregnancy, or diagnostic testing of a fetus or neonate when an inherited genetic disorder is suspected, we can help.
+When you and your patient need diagnostic testing, either for routine prenatal diagnosis, confirmation of NIPT results, pregnancy loss, follow-up of a high-risk pregnancy, or diagnostic testing of a fetus or neonate when an inherited genetic disorder is suspected, we can help.

 Chromosome analysis (amniocentesis/CVS)

 Prenatal chromosome analysis is also available.
 ACOG also recommends that all pregnant women should be offered prenatal assessment for aneuploidy by screening or diagnostic testing regardless of maternal age or other risk factors.1

 Detects chromosomal imbalances related to fetal loss.
 Can be performed directly on POC tissue without having to grow cells, optimizing success rate and turnaround time.
 Learn more.

 Indications for cytogenetic analysis on blood include: infertility and multiple pregnancy loss; and family history of chromosome abnormality, ultrasound abnormalities or family history of chromosome abnormality.
 Learn more

 The hereditary thrombophilias are a group of inherited conditions that can predispose to thrombosis.
 Integrated Genetics offers choice in testing for thrombophilia.

 Additional diagnostic testing options

 Fabry Disease Enzyme Analysis (alpha-galactosidase-A): Fabry disease is an X-linked disorder of glycosphingolipid catabolism caused by deficient activity of the lysosomal enzyme, α-galactosidase A (GLA).
 Signs and symptoms include angiokeratomas, ocular opacities, painful neuropathy in the extremities, progressive renal insufficiency and cardiac hypertrophy.